Within the Te Whatu Ora Waikato area this role aims to:

 The immunisation facilitator is employed by Pinnacle, but is available to any immunisation provider.

-Pinnacle employ to the role a NZ registered nurse with a current annual practicing certificate, authorised vaccinator status and in depth knowledge of the immunisation programme and NZ Health targets.
-The facilitator attends professional development days and meeting such as IMAC conferences.
+Pinnacle employ to the role two NZ registered nurses, working 1.2 FTE.
+These nurses have current annual practicing certificates, are approved assessors, have authorised vaccinator status and in depth knowledge of the immunisation programme and NZ health targets.
+The facilitators attend professional development days and meeting such as IMAC conferences.

-Any immunisation provider based within the Waikato locality has access to the immunisation facilitator.
+Any immunisation provider based within the Waikato locality has access to the immunisation facilitators.

 The role is defined as and required to provide the following activities and support.